egarcia-p/airport/README.md

 # Setup instructions

-This are the instructions used for initializing the project for illustration purposes.
+These are the instructions used for initializing the project for illustration purposes.
 These are NOT the steps to setup a development environment.

 ## 1st time setup